Charles Hibbert Tupper: MP, Cabinet minister

 He was elected as a Conservative MP in 1882.
 He was appointed Minister of Marine and Fisheries by Sir John A. Macdonald in 1888, and kept that position in subsequent Conservative cabinets until 1894, under PMs Sir John Abbott and Sir John Sparrow David Thompson.

 He then became Minister of Justice in the government of Sir Mackenzie Bowell and attempted, unsuccessfully, to resolve the Manitoba Schools Question by drafting a bill to restore Separate School education for Catholics in Manitoba.
 Tupper resigned in January 1896 to protest Bowell's leadership, which had largely failed on this question, among others.
 He returned as Solicitor General of Canada in the short-lived government of his father, who became prime minister later in 1896, when Bowell stepped down.
 Tupper Sr. was defeated in the 1896 Canadian federal election, by Liberal Wilfrid Laurier, who became prime minister.
 Tupper remained an MP until his retirement from politics in 1904.

 Knighted

 In 1893, while minister of Marine and Fisheries, he was involved in the Bering Sea Arbitration between the United States and Canada as a representative of the British government, which at that time was responsible for Canadian foreign affairs.
 He was knighted in recognition for this service, which produced a successful outcome for Canada.

 Moves to British Columbia

 In 1897 he moved to Victoria, British Columbia, and then moved to Vancouver in 1898, but continued as the Member of Parliament for Pictou, Nova Scotia, where he was re-elected in 1900.
-From 1898 he practised law in Vancouver, where he served as a bencher of the Law Society of British Columbia.
+From 1898 he practised law in Vancouver, where he served as a bencher of the Law Society of British Columbia and was elected Treasurer (chief elected officer) for 1924-25.
 He represented Japanese-Canadians in a series of cases opposing discriminatory practices of the provincial government.
 In 1923, he was involved in the creation of the short-lived Provincial Party of British Columbia.

+He died in Vancouver March 30, 1927, and was buried in nearby Burnaby, in Ocean View Burial Park.